 - Heart valve problems, which can happen when your valves become narrow or leak.

 - Aortic dissection, a potentially life-threatening condition that happens when the wall of your aorta tears.
-Sudden, sharp chest pain is a very common symptom of this condition; if you or someone else has symptoms of aortic dissection, call 9-1-1 right away.
+Sudden, sharp chest pain is a very common symptom of this condition; if you or someone else have symptoms of aortic dissection, call 9-1-1 right away.

 Talking to Your Doctor About Your Chest Pain